Now with histograms and Nikon DSLR focus point display!

 Thumbnail aspect ratio

-Under MacOS X 10.10 (Yosemite) and newer, configuration options are set in the preferences dialog.
+Configuration options are set in the preferences dialog.
 To access preferences, launch the Raw Right Away application and select Raw Right Away > Preferences (keyboard shortcut ⌘,).
-The default values are shown below:

 For best performance with slow disks, Raw Right Away may display previews and thumbnails at lower resolutions.
 This option lets you override this feature.

-By default, all Raw Right Away previews are enhanced by an additional page of image metadata and an exposure metadata summary.
+By default, all Raw Right Away previews are enhanced by an additional page of image metadata, a histogram, and an exposure summary.
 The multiple preview pages can be selected from the right sidebar.

 This preference option determines when these additional pages appear.
 You can suppress metadata for images without exposure information (i.e. images not generated by digital cameras, such as a JPEG screen capture), or disable the metadata displays for all images.